cloudwiser/recognition/README.md

 The SSD MobileNet v1 file is in the repo but the SSD v2 and YOLO v3 weights files are huge to the point of exceeding the GitHub file upload limit and are not included.

-If you wish to use these models, please review the models sections of `sample.config` for the relevant filename(s) to Google...although I'll add links to the necessary files here at some point.
+If you wish to use these models, please review the models sections of `config.ini` for the relevant filename(s) to Google...although I'll add links to the necessary files here at some point.

 Once you have the weights file, place it in the relevant 'model' sub-directory, configure the `WeightsPath` parameter in the relevant `[<model>]` section and, if necessary, also set the `Model` paramter in the `[DEFAULT]` section.